uclchem/uclchem.github.io/website/docs/start-pythonapi.md

 def create_abundance_plot(df, species, figsize=(16, 9), plot_file=None)
 ```

-Create a plot of the abundance of a species through time.
+Create a plot of the abundance of a list of species through time.

 **Arguments**:

 - `df` _pd.DataFrame_ - Pandas dataframe containing the UCLCHEM output, see `read_output_file`
-- `species` _list_ - list of strings containing species names
+- `species` _list_ - list of strings containing species names.
+Using a $ instead of # or @ will plot the sum of surface and bulk abundances.
 - `figsize` _tuple, optional_ - Size of figure, width by height in inches.
 Defaults to (16, 9).
 - `plot_file` _str, optional_ - Path to file where figure will be saved.
 If None, figure is not saved.
 Defaults to None.